galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 **Barcodes** on the other hand are especially designed for a read library and intentionally sequenced.
 Sometimes experiments are sequenced at the same time which is called **multiplexing**.
 Multiplexing allows for a better data normalisation and comparison.
 The barcodes are then used to divide the un-multiplexed data set into the individual read libraries. (**Note: Our data is already de-multiplexed, i.e., we do not have to take barcode sequences into account.**)<br/>
 **UMIs** are similar to barcodes but these sequences are unique for each read.
 UMIs were introduced since iCLIP to deal with the high duplication levels of a CLIP experiment.
 Because each read contain an UMI, PCR duplicates of that read also contain the same UMI, which makes it possible to fuse all reads with the same UMI.

-## Removal of Adapter Sequences with **Cutadapt**
+## Removal of adapter sequences with **Cutadapt**

-In this task we are going to remove two 3' and two 5' adapters from the reads (Note: The eCLIP protocol uses more adapter sequences, for more information take a look [here](http://dx.doi.org/10.1038/nmeth.3810)).
+In this task we are going to remove two 3' and two 5' adapters from the reads (Note: The eCLIP protocol uses more adapter sequences, for more information take a look [here](https://doi.org/10.1038/nmeth.3810)).
 Because **Cutadapt** can only process one site of the read pair, we have to trigger **Cutadapt** twice, i.e., for the forward and the reverse pair.

 > ### {% icon hands_on %} Hands-on: Adapter Removal
 >